AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 holes - §4.1, 4.2, 4.8, illustrated in Figure 4.26.
 In the orbit

-of solids, the Roche limit can manifest itself when a smaller
+of solid bodies, the Roche limit can manifest itself when a

-this smaller body.
-In this case, opposing gravitational force
+libration point L1 finds itself inside this smaller body.
+In this case,

-character) can cause this lighter body to rupture
+time-varying tidal force character) can cause this lighter body

 In space (in the gravitational and